denimlm/findfigures/README.md

 ## Unit Tests
-Unit tests are provided according recomendations for quality requirements expected from the company Unt tests in this examle are based on Catch2 framework - https://github.com/catchorg/catch2 A basic tests are prepared and provided with this implementation according edge cases and considered assumptions Unit tests are located at ut/ folder and can be run after compilation:
+Unit tests are provided according recomendations for quality requirements expected from the company Unt tests in this examle are based on Catch2 framework - https://github.com/catchorg/catch2 A basic tests are prepared and provided with this implementation according edge cases and considered assumptions.
+Unit tests are located at ut/ folder and can be run after compilation:
 1. Go to ut/
 2. Do cmake .